 VoIP is all over the place.
 It’s the hip new technology, so it’s being adopted in a lot of different ways, and nobody’s really doing a good job of explaining those options.
 Do I want hosted, or on-premises, or what?
 Can I just buy a magicjack?
 How does it even work?
+What does VoIP mean?
 It can feel like a frustrating nightmare to try and map the landscape.
 Let me share an industry secret: the big money in the industry is in the enterprise—companies with hundreds or thousands of phones who want to know a lot of technical details about how a system could work with all their infrastructure—that’s why there’s so much gobble-goop around the net about VoIP.
 For a long time, if you were running anything short of about 100 employees it has felt like you have to elbow your way into the VoIP world.
 I say, no more!
 Let’s break it down.

 Okay, what is VoIP?